Huegoxaga/notes/linux/README.md

 ### mssql

 - SQL Server
+- Initially root username is `root`, password is empty string.
+- `mysqladmin -u root password 'newpassword'` set password for root account
+- `mysql -u root -p` login to root. enter password after prompt.
+- `mysql -u userName -p` login to a user account. enter password after prompt.
-- `mssql -u userName -p password` connect to SQL Server.
+- `mssql -u userName -p password` connect to SQL Server with password entered.
+- SQL account information is stored in the tables of the mysql database.
+See more about account management in SQL notes.
+- The username and password in the connection string in `PHP` can be stored as text in a file in the `/etc/httpd/` folder.

 ### httpd